HugoHasenbein/redmine_all_thumbnails/README.md

 ### Use case(s)

-* View issues similar to graphical file browser like Explorer, Finder, KDE, etc
+* View issue attachments similar to files in a graphical file browser like Explorer, Finder, KDE, etc

 ### Install